Papua New Guinea · Markham Valley · Morobe Province

 For the Markham Valley.

-Namoant ILG — 17 Clans
+Namoant ILG, 17 Clans

 Free, Prior & Informed Consent

-A multi-year FPIC process (2022–2024) engaged all 17 clan chairmen, with province-wide radio and newspaper outreach and consultations conducted in both English and Tok Pisin.
+A multi-year FPIC process (2022-2024) engaged all 17 clan chairmen, with province-wide radio and newspaper outreach conducted in both English and Tok Pisin.
 Dedicated women-only sessions ensured gender-inclusive participation.
 All Community Development Committees require at least 50% women membership.

 Community Benefit Sharing

 The project's benefit-sharing structure was designed with the Namoant ILG before PNG's new Carbon Markets Regulation (2025).
 It includes an annual payment of 70 Kina per planted hectare directly to ILG members, with 70% of lease payments flowing into a community-managed Development Fund for housing, sanitation, and communications.
-The project is committed to full compliance with all applicable PNG regulatory requirements.

-ANR — Community-Led Forestry
+ANR, Community-Led Forestry

 Morobe Government Support

-The project is backed by the Provincial Government of Morobe at the regional level and the CCDA of Papua New Guinea at the national level — with a permit formally approved by the CCDA Board on March 18, 2026, and the Morobe Provincial Government having signed a Memorandum of Agreement in April 2023.
+The project is backed by the Provincial Government of Morobe at the regional level and the CCDA of Papua New Guinea at the national level, with a permit formally approved by the CCDA Board on March 18, 2026, and the Morobe Provincial Government having signed a Memorandum of Agreement in April 2023.

 Progressing Toward